Trip Planning Tips

 There are many pet-friendly holiday parks designed to accommodate the furriest member of your family.
 Before setting off, double check any restrictions with the holiday park you intend to visit.
 Visit the CCIA’s Take Your Pets page to make sure you have all information you need to know.

 It is illegal in NSW to drive with your pet on your lap and they must be properly restrained while driving.
 Make sure they are registered and microchipped, and that their vaccinations are up to date.
 You can’t take any domestic animals (excluding assistance dogs) into national parks.

 - Before lighting a campfire at your campsites, check the local fire danger levels and if any fire bans are in place.
 You should also familiarise yourself with these campfire safety tips.

-- When disposing of waste from a caravan or RV, use only official dump point.
-Most caravan parks will have a dump points on site or you can check the local council’s website.
+- When disposing of waste from a caravan or RV, use only an official dump point.
+Most caravan parks will have a dump points on site.
+You can find a list of dump points across the state here or you can check the local council’s website.